 North Cascades National Park Backpacking

-From the Sauk, we’ll head to the vast wilderness of North Cascades National Park for backpacking and the community service portion of our trip.
+From the Sauk, we’ll head to the vast wilderness of North Cascades National Park.
 After a day of rest and preparation, we’ll load up our packs and head into the North Cascades backcountry for an exciting six-day trek.
 Every day will be a stunning adventure as we hike from unspoiled lowland forests to high alpine country where pristine lakes, glaciers, and snow-capped mountains abound.
 We’ll emerge from our “capstone” backcountry trek feeling triumphant as we make our way west towards the coast.

 Sea Kayaking and Community Service in the San Juan Islands & Seattle

 Please see our General FAQ page for many more frequently asked questions and answers!